catseye/SixtyPical/doc/SixtyPical.md

 and sixty-five thousand five hundred and thirty-six word constants,

-    0
+    word 0
-    1
+    word 1
     ...
-    65535
+    word 65535

-Note that all byte constants serve double duty as word constants in that context.
+Note that if a word constant is between 256 and 65535, the leading `word` token can be omitted.

 ### User-defined ###